zchaoyu1126/mini-tiktok/README.md

 The mysql installation tutorial is omitted here.

-Notice: you need replace the `mysql_word` with your own password.
+Notice: you need replace the `mysql_password` with your own password.

 ![image-20220527204317266](./assets/mysql.png)